 To weld or mechanically fasten, thicker grades of metals are generally needed.
 Since bonding (aka gluing) distributes stress across a larger area, thinner materials can be used.

 Glass is another example; when mechanically attaching glass to metal (hinges etc.) thick glass must be used because holes are drilled into the glass for the fasteners.
 Then upon attaching the fasteners, all of the stress associated to that fastener or hinge is localized to that one spot.
 When stress is distributed across the entire bond area and when holes aren’t drilled into perfectly good glass, thinner glass can be used.

 Machine tolerances of materials can be relaxed.
-For example, press fit shafts require very tight machine tolerances to ensure parts don’t separate, adding a retaining compound can reduce costs associated with tight machine tolerances as the compound fills spaces between the metal unitizing the assembly.
+For example, press fit shafts require very tight machine tolerances to ensure parts don’t separate, adding a retaining compound can reduce costs associated with tight machine tolerances as the compound fills spaces between the metal unitising the assembly.

 When welding, (metal welding, solvent welding, or sonic welding) similar materials perform best.
 With adhesive bonding, dissimilar materials can be used.
 So if metal is required for only a portion of a design, perhaps a less expensive metal, a composite, or plastic can be used throughout the remainder of the design.
 For one customer who was using solvent welding on a cap and cup type design, the cap needed to be a quality grade of a unique plastic blend.
 The cup did not, but they were using the same plastic because the solvent was overly aggressive on alternative plastics.
 Allowing the manufacturer to use the plastics of choice saved the customer 30% on the product costs.
-The adhesive selected was gap filling providing additional savings in molding as the tolerances could be greater, but the primary savings was in switching plastics.
+The adhesive selected was gap filling providing additional savings in moulding as the tolerances could be greater, but the primary savings was in switching plastics.
 For others the tight design tolerances are the largest concern.